kinghajj/netholdem/docs/DESIGN.md

 ## Client

-The client program is written synchronously, though with multiple threads, using channels for concurrency.
+The client program core is written in Rust and compiled to WebAssembly.
+The UI is written in TypeScript with React, binding user actions to calls into the client core; the core, in turn, updates its state, and notifies React components to be re-rendered.